mattharg/ksh-env/README.md

 Suite of ksh functions
 ======================
 These shell functions provide additional facilities at the command line to the standard shell environment.
-They were written the then Korn shell in the late 1990s mainly on AIX, HP-UX and Solaris.
-They were designed to work across the many unix/linux systems I administered at that time.
+They were written in the then Korn shell in the late 1990s mainly on AIX, HP-UX and Solaris and designed to work across the many unix/linux systems I administered at that time.

 You get hooked on your shell environment, so I still use them in 2022, though now mainly in as zsh/Macs, or bash/Linux.